Lokoja: Geography

 Lokoja lies about 7.8023° North of the equator and 6.7333° E east of the Meridian.
-It is about 165 km Southwest of Abuja as the crow flies, and 390 km Northeast of Lagos by same measure.
+It is about 165 km southwest of Abuja as the crow flies, and 390 km Northeast of Lagos by same measure.
 Residential districts are of varying density, and the city has various suburbs such as Felele, Adankolo, Otokiti and Ganaja.
 The town is situated in the tropical Wet and Dry savanna climate zone of Nigeria, and temperatures remain hot year-round.
+Rain begins in May and typically ends in October.
+Lokoja has a maximum temperature of about 37.9 °C between December and April, average annual rainfall of about 1000mm and average relative humidity of about 60% during the rainy season.

 Religion and culture

-Given the multiethnic nature of the town, there are various festivals, events and socio-cultural activities depending on the people group.
+Given the multi-ethnic nature of the town, there are various festivals, events and socio-cultural activities depending on the people's group.
 Thus, no particular group's festivals or their socio-cultural activities can be said to be the most prominent.
 For instance, the Agbo masquerade festival is celebrated by the Oworo people between the months of March and April every year.
 Other Okuns also celebrate the Oro / Egungun festival while generally, the fishermen in Lokoja celebrate the Donkwo fishing festival and this also comes up in March/April.
 It is also worthy to mention that editions of Lokoja boat regatta are held, albeit not regularly.

 Religiously, Islam, Christianity and traditional religion exist in Lokoja.
 The Muslims go to their mosques for their worship while the Christians do the same in their various churches.
 Religious festivals include the Muslim Eids and the Christian Christmas and Easter.

 Markets

-Lokoja has three major markets: New Market (International Market); Old Market; and Kpata Market.
+Lokoja has three major markets: New Market (International Market), Old Market and Kpata Market.
 Kpata Market and New Market have their market day every Five Days.
 The essential products sold in these markets are grains, vegetables and general household items.